hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   Micro-MobileNet and 388,146 total cycles for the Micro-YOLO raw-head graph.
   The optimized compiler graph is 1.106x the matching documented Micro-MobileNet record; its 0.991x Micro-YOLO ratio is diagnostic only because the graph differs.
-The matching MobileNet gap does not close the performance gate.
-Further work must attribute the remaining command/runtime overhead without weakening byte-exact correctness or changing frozen RTL.
+The remaining MobileNet delta is not by itself a failed gate.
+Further optimization requires PMU evidence of a compiler slow path and must not weaken byte-exact correctness or change frozen RTL merely to force parity with the hand-written fixture.

 ### Exit Criteria